 What is an Asset Management System?

-Asset management is defined as the process for monitoring and tracking a company’s assets.
-These can include fixed and moveable assets.
-Effective asset management contributes to streamlined financial accounting, theft deterrence workflows, and preventive asset maintenance.
-This is vital to companies with multiple locations, employed service field workers, and other wide range asset situations.
+Asset management defines as the process of monitoring and tracking a company’s assets.
+These include fixing moveable assets.
+An effective AMS or asset management system contributes to streamlined financial accounting, theft deterrence workflows, and preventive asset maintenance.
+This is vital to companies with multiple locations, employed service field workers, and other wide ranges of asset situations.

-The next section of the article talks about the common challenges faced in asset management.
-In addition, the characteristics of an up-to-date and comprehensive Asset Management System will be discussed as well.
+The next section of this article talks about the common challenges that the system faces and its up-to-date comprehensive characteristics.

 Difference between Fixed Asset and Stock Inventory